-In the 2014-15 school year, the new Math TEKS take full affect and STAAR exam will test these standards.
+In the 2014-15 school year, the Revised (2012) Math TEKS take full affect and STAAR exam will test these standards.

 Will there be extra tutoring before and after school available?
 Each campus assesses the needs of their learners and provides extra support in different ways.
 This could be extra support during class time or outside of class.